The EVA is a

 real thing (29.5 feet).
 Gus had been looking for a good home for

 the boat ever since he transferred the EVA's fishing license to his

-when area fishing was set up on the West Coast.
-Al, a shipwright
+present gill-netter because of a change in the fishing regulations around 1993 when area fishing was set up on the West Coast.

 who had repaired EVA in the past, had his eye on the boat for

 years and jumped at the chance to take ownership.
 When Al moved away from